chiefmikey/the-myspace/README.md

 Our user feedback is always taken very seriously, but so far nobody legit has complained at all.
 Our most common feedback has consistently been:

 > "Instagram is for @losers like some of the characters Paul Rudd plays in movies.
-But real life actor Paul Rudd sends me a messages on **The Myspace**!"
+But real life actor Paul Rudd sends me messages on **The Myspace**!"

-Even ding dongs who don't know squat about virtual anxiety driven platforms are into it:
+Even *ding dongs* who don't know squat about virtual anxiety driven platforms are into it:

-> "I really like **The Myspace**, I just wish I could link it to my Bebo."
+> "I really like **The Myspace**, I just wish I could link it to my Bebo account."

 ## What are doing?